Some Properties of Distal Actions on Locally Compact Groups

-The following proposition may be proved along the lines of Theorem 3.15 of \cite{KS} but here we give a simpler proof using Proposition \ref{non-metric}.
+The following may be proved along the lines of Theorem 3.15 of \cite{KS} but here we give a different proof using Proposition \ref{non-metric}.
+Note that it was already shown for a countable group $\Ga$, see Proposition 3.5 in \cite{S}) when $K$ is metrizable, a condition which was removed by Jaworski (cf.\ \cite{Jnew}, Theorem 2.6).

-\bl Suppose $\Gamma$ is a group of automorphisms of a compact metrizable group $K$ such that $(\Gamma, K)$ satisfies DCC.
-Then there exists a compact normal $\Gamma$-invariant subgroup $C$ of $K$ such that $K/C$ is a real Lie group, the $\Gamma$-action on $K/C$ is distal and the $\Gamma$-action on $C$ is ergodic. \el
+\bl Suppose $K$ is metrizable and $(\Gamma, K)$ satisfies DCC.
+Then there exists a compact normal $\Gamma$-invariant subgroup $C$ of $K$ such that $K/C$ is a real Lie group, the $\Gamma$-action on $K/C$ is distal and the $\Gamma$-action on $C$ is ergodic.
+In particular, if the $\Ga$-action on $K$ is distal, then $K$ is a Lie group. \el

 \bo From Proposition \ref{non-metric}, there exists a compact normal $\Gamma$-invariant subgroup $C$ such that the $\Gamma$-action on $K/C$ is distal and the $\Gamma$-action on $C$ is ergodic.
+As $K$ is metrizable, $C$ is the largest subgroup such that the $\Ga$-action on $C$ is ergodic.
 It is easy to verify that $(\Ga, K/C)$ also satisfies DCC.
 Hence it is enough to prove that if the $\Gamma$-action on $K$ is distal and $(\Ga, K)$ satisfies DCC, then $K$ is a Lie group.